Oberstmarschall/tag_creator/README.md

 version INFO: New tag will be created and pushed.
 Tag: v0.0.5, message Automatically created tag
 ```

+To create new tag from the bunch of commits, e.g. in case of merge not squashed merge request, use `--start_from` option.
+It allows to parse all commits from the specified version to current HEAD and select the highest increment, based on
+commit messages.
+Be aware, that only current HEAD are not allowed to contain a tag!

+See your CI preferences to obtain a commit before your merge.

 ### See or change the configuration